Seneca-Scholars/SS-Status-C6/status.md

 ## 06/20/25
 I somehow deleted my VS code so Milo helped me redownload and set it up.
 Yesterday was Juneteenth, so I spent some time with family and friends.
 Excited to get started next week.

-## 06/18/25
-Today, I downloaded and installed the apps needed for this program.
-I also get to interact with the terminal for the first time.